 Always use a clean utensil to scoop the lemons out.
 Other than that, the jar will keep at room temperature indefinitely and does not need to be refrigerated.

 Now for the drink…

 1 chanh muối wedge

 My favorite way to drink this is mixed with soda water (pumped from my SodaStream), but you can also use still water for a more traditional lemonade or Sprite for a refreshingly fizzy drink.

 Separate and spoon a chanh muối wedge into a tall glass.

 Muddle the lemon in your glass with a spoon to mash most of the juices out.

 Add your choice of soda water, still water, or Sprite.
 If using soda or still water, stir in a few spoonfuls of sugar to taste.
 It should have a salty-sweet flavor that’s not too overpowering.

-If you want to soothe your cold symptoms, simply steep a chanh muối wedge in a cup of hot water and stir in some honey.
+For another variation that can help soothe your cold symptoms, simply steep a chanh muối wedge in a cup of hot water and stir in some honey.
 I swear this little home remedy works!